seznam/richtext-processor/README.md

 ## Differences from the format specification

-This implementation, while compatible with the specification, is slightly more lenient as for what kind of input it tolerates, but also supports a more strict behavior.
+This implementation, while compatible with the specification, is slightly more lenient as for what kind of input it tolerates (as recommended by the specification itself), but also supports a more strict behavior.

 ### Supported (optional) extensions to text/richtext syntax